We're Recruiting!

 Education: Rock N Rescue Pet Adoption

-Cirrus is smaller and quicker than her brother and is highly dextrous, making her adept at all manner of athletics.
-She was first hired for the lab maintainaince job because she likes working with her paws but has broken more things than she's fixed.
-Cirrus will be transitioning to a role in security so she can exercise her natural talent for greeting and inspecting bags.
+Cirrus is smaller and quicker than her brother and is highly dexterous, making her adept at all manner of athletics.
+She was originally hired for the lab maintenance position because she likes working with her paws.
+Unfortunately, she has broken more things than she's fixed and will be transitioning to a role in security.
+In her new role, she will exercise her natural talents for greeting people and inspecting bags.